gregology/gregology.github.io/_posts/2007-12-27-more-to-come.md

 categories:
   - Uncategorized
 ---
-I&#8217;ve been blogging from my pda on my travels so I have a lot of back logged blog entries to come :)
+I've been blogging from my pda on my travels so I have a lot of back logged blog entries to come :)